laszlocph/website/Docker-cluster-management-on-AWS.md

 * or dive into competing stacks like [Kubernetes](http://kubernetes.io), and later on experience with [Google Cloud's](https://cloud.google.com/container-engine/) managed options.

 ## ECS: Elastic Container Service
 Eventually I opted for ECS since there are already plenty of new concepts to juggle with.
-Managing my own cluster - while it is intellectually pleasing - seemed an overkill.
+Managing my own cluster - while it is intellectually pleasing - seemed like an overkill.

 Especially as [AWS provides tooling to reuse my Docker Compose files](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-service.html), and it took only a few changes to fit my work to ECS.